HotPizzaYT/TriniateMobilePad/README.md

 Next, open Triniate.

 And voila, once you open the bookmark, you should be able to control the games with the buttons.

+# Known issues

+The gamepad will unload upon walking into a new area.
+This problem could be fixed by installing Tampermonkey browser on your device and installing userscript.js.